AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/best-practices-for-setting-up-utm-parameters.md

 e.g.: [!UICONTROL iPhone App Ideas]

-## Keep it simple and succinct.
-Do not duplicate efforts, terms, and channels. {#keep-it-simple-and-succinct-do-not-duplicate-efforts-terms-and-channels}
+**Keep it simple and succinct.
+Do not duplicate efforts, terms, and channels.**

 We imagine the UTM hierarchy as follows: